-AHS graduate students are required to complete an academic integrity milestone, which includes completion of an in-person workshop, an on-line module and signing and submission of one milestone form.
+Faculty of Health graduate students are required to complete an academic integrity milestone, which includes completion of an in-person workshop, an on-line module and signing and submission of one milestone form.

 The online modules, Graduate Studies and Academic Integrity, is a degree requirement for all graduate students and is accessed through your LEARN account.
 The goal of the Graduate Academic Integrity Module (AIM) is to ensure that all graduate students are given the resources and information to work, study, and play with integrity.

 - University policies on academic offences, intellectual property, student discipline, etc.

 - Information on common violations of academic integrity such as:

 - Fabrication and falsification